netdata/netdata/health/REFERENCE.md

 repeat: [off] [warning DURATION] [critical DURATION]
 ```

-- `off`: Turns off the repeating feature for the current alarm.
+- `off`: Turns off the repeating feature for the current alert.
 This is effective when the default repeat settings has
     been enabled in health configuration.
-- `warning DURATION`: Defines the interval when the alarm is in WARNING state.
+- `warning DURATION`: Defines the interval when the alert is in WARNING state.
 Use `0s` to turn off the repeating
     notification for WARNING mode.
-- `critical DURATION`: Defines the interval when the alarm is in CRITICAL state.
+- `critical DURATION`: Defines the interval when the alert is in CRITICAL state.
 Use `0s` to turn off the repeating
     notification for CRITICAL mode.

-#### Alarm line `options`
+#### Alert line `options`

 The only possible value for the `options` line is